cloudentity/aws-authorizer-cdk/README.md

 ## Disclaimer

-This repository is currently in alpha stage and is subject to change.
+This repository is currently in early access stage.

 ## Architecture